 FABnyc’s mission is to strengthen the cultural vitality of the Lower East Side.
-We implement this mission through a range of programs and collaborations with local cultural organizations, independent artists, community-based organizations and neighborhood nonprofits.
-We work as cultural producers, facilitators, and organizers with an ongoing interest in how arts and culture can advance community health, inclusiveness, and equity.
+We implement this mission through programs and collaborations with local cultural organizations, artists, and neighborhood nonprofits.
+We work as cultural producers and organizers with an ongoing interest in how arts and culture can advance community health, inclusiveness, and equity.

-Commissioning public art and community engaged arts projects.
+- Commissioning public art and community engagement projects

-Supporting local cultural organizations through capacity building, advocacy, and relationship building.
+- Supporting local cultural organizations through advocacy, workshops, and collaborations

 - Recognizing local history and culture by coordinating Lower East Side History Month and ‘The People’s LES’ project

 - Partnering on community issues – bringing creative approaches to local organizing around sustainability, small business retention, and access to public space

 - Managing an affordable workspace program serving over 600 artists each year

 - Bringing visibility to LES programs and cultural issues through video, podcasts, newsletters and social media

 - Engaging in local and citywide alliances focused on community issues, social justice, and equity